 Before obtaining marketing approval from regulatory authorities for the commercialization of our product candidates, we must conduct extensive clinical studies to demonstrate the safety, purity and potency, and efficacy, of the product candidates in humans.
 Clinical testing is expensive, time-consuming and uncertain as to outcome.
 There is a high failure rate for therapies proceeding through clinical studies.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in later stage clinical studies even after achieving promising results in earlier stage clinical studies.
 We cannot guarantee that any clinical studies will be conducted as planned or completed on schedule, if at all.
 A failure of one or more clinical studies can occur at any stage of testing.
-Events that may prevent successful or timely completion of clinical development include:
+Events that may prevent successful or timely completion of clinical development of lovo-cel or any other product candidate include: